This article discusses the pros and cons of organic food for dogs

 Caloric density is a critical factor in nutrition.
 Natural dog food may not always address the specific caloric needs of an individual canine, leading to potential overfeeding or underfeeding.

-6. Individual Needs
+6. Dogs Have Individual Needs

 Canines have unique dietary requirements based on factors such as age, breed, size, and health conditions.
 A one-size-fits-all approach with natural dog food may not cater to the diverse needs of all canines.